deep-security/ansible/README.md

       force_reactivation: false
 ```

-### Clone from this repo
+### Clone from Git
- * Command to clone this repository:
+Enter the command below.
 ```bash
 git clone git@github.com:deep-security/ansible.git <folder-name>
 ```

- * For users have cloned Deep Security Ansible script from this repo, we suggest to have following folder structure for playbook and role:
+If you cloned the Ansible script from this repository, we suggest you have the following folder structure for the playbook and role:

 ```
 project